-As a part of the school day, students in Grades 6-8 may take one (1) or more courses through Santa Rosa Online, provided that the student has school counselor approval for the course, the course the student takes is not offered at the school, the student has completed the pre-requisite courses, and the school has student stations available.
-Above and beyond the six (6) courses taken during the school day and/or during the summer, students may take an online course or courses provided that the student has school counselor approval.
+As a part of the school day, students in Grades 6-8 may take one (1) or more courses through Santa Rosa Online, provided that the student has school counselor approval for the course the student has completed the pre-requisite courses, and the school has student stations available.
+Above and beyond the six (6) courses taken during the school day and/or during the summer, students may take an additional online course or courses provided that the student has school counselor approval.

-As a part of the school day, students in Grades 9-12 may take one or more courses through Santa Rosa Online, the district franchise of Florida Virtual School, or other virtual providers as outlined in Section 9.300, provided that the student has school counselor approval for the course, the course the student takes is not offered at the school, the student has completed the pre-requisite courses, the school has student stations available, and the student's enrollment in the course does not exceed class size regulations.
-Above and beyond the six (6) courses taken during the school day and/or during the summer, students may take an online course or courses directly through Florida Virtual School, provided that the student has school counselor approval.
+As a part of the school day, students in Grades 9-12 may take one or more courses through Santa Rosa Online, the district franchise of Florida Virtual School, or other virtual providers as outlined in Section 9.300, provided that the student has school counselor approval for the course, the student has completed the pre-requisite courses, and the school has student stations available.
+Above and beyond the six (6) courses taken during the school day and/or during the summer, students may take an additional online course or courses provided that the student has school counselor approval.